Panama Canal Gatun Locks aerial view

 • Only for containers

-• West Coast port congestion
+• West Coast congestion

 Emerging Competitor